 Feeding: | Autumn through winter, feed every two weeks with a low-nitrogen fertilizer. |

-33) Purple Dendrobium Orchid (Dendrobium)
+33) Dendrobium Orchid (Dendrobium)

 About:

 The genus Dendrobium contains more than 1,800 diverse species of orchids that grow across much of Southeast Asia and the Pacific Islands.
 Plants in this genus of orchids rarely grow with their roots in the soil.
 Instead, they spread out, clinging to tree bark and rocks.
-The plants have a tuft of up to six, waxy, deep-green leaves from which a single branch of blossoms blooms.
+The plants have a tuft of up to six waxy, deep-green leaves from which a single branch of blossoms blooms.
 This orchid symbolizes pure affection and love, making it the perfect gift for one’s true love.

 Growing Zones: | 9 to 12 |